Research Foundation

 | Order Types | Often restricted to limit orders | Full range available |

-Section 3: Academic Perspectives and Market Inefficiencies
+Academic Perspectives & Market Inefficiencies

 Table 2: Typology of Market Gaps